koushik82/SingaporeEnablement/Readme.md

 We begin by installing git and the installation guide is available [here.][GH]

-Please check if Git is installed correctly by inputting
+Please check if Git is installed correctly by providing the below inputs

 ```
 % git --version
 git version 2.22.0
 ```

-Please proceed to clone this Github repo
+Please proceed to clone this Github repo:

 ```
 % git clone https://github.com/koushik82/SingaporeEnablement.git
 ```